OmarVillalobos/MaTS_Lab1_DALazareno/README.md

 # MaTS_Lab1_DALazareno

 ## Description
-*The main goal of this repository is to answer the next question: What investment strategy would you follow if you were about to invest 1 million pesos?.
-We will backtest passive and active investment strategies with the NAFTRAC index for different time periods*
+*The main goal of this repository is to answer the next question: What investment strategy would you follow if you were about to invest 1 million pesos?
+We will backtest passive and active investment strategies with the NAFTRAC index for different time periods.*

 ## Install dependencies